umbraco/rfcs/packages/0018-package-format.md

 #### Umbraco schema

-Similar to the Umbraco content and media above, we want to keep the option of installing schema (document types, data types, templates, languages, etc.)
+Similar to the Umbraco content and media above, we want to keep the option of installing schema (document types, data types, templates, languages, etc.).

+We also want to simplify the package creation approach when including Umbraco schema and content to only allow you to pick all items.
+Most packages made this was are made on a specific site to develop packages, we believe it will make it faster and simpler to create and manage packages.
+For packages based on files that option will stay as is.

+### Installing / uninstalling a package

+#### Supporting NuGet dependency handling

+Nuget restoring dependencies and disallowing installing if dependencies conflict

+#### Uniform install experience

+Install experience is identical no matter where you install.

+#### Package migrations

+Run when you want, not start up

+#### Opt-in to changes

+Package migrations will be opt-in from the backoffice if you have the right permissions If you already ran package migrations it won’t run again in other environments if your database is in sync

+#### Warn about what will be removed on uninstall

+Warn what will be uninstalled
+(More ideas, check Out of Scope)

+### Other

+#### New default package migrations

+For adding content and schema based on serialized files

+#### NuGet feed on Our

 ### Mockups